Special values of $K$-theoretic Schur $P$- and $Q$-functions: Conclusions

 Counting the number of set-valued tableaux is an interesting problem.
-In~\cite{[FNS24]}, an explicit formula for the number of set-valued tableaux was given.
+In~\cite{FNS24}, an explicit formula for the number of set-valued tableaux was given.
 This formula was obtained from the bi-alternant formula of Grothendieck polynomials.
-Furthermore, the paper discusses that the number of set-valued semistandard tableaux is related to the Gauss hypergeometric function and the Holman hypergeometric function.
+Furthermore, it was mentioned in~\cite{FNS24} that the number of set-valued semistandard tableaux is related to the Gauss hypergeometric function and the Holman hypergeometric function.
 If a similar bi-alternant formula is provided for $GP_{\lambda}(x \mid \beta)$ and $GQ_{\lambda}(x \mid \beta)$ polynomials, it is expected that an explicit formula for the number of shifted set-valued tableaux will be obtained.
 It is also a significant problem to explore relationships between those explicit formulas and hypergeometric functions.